MustardOS/mustardos.github.io/help/upgrade.md

 - Languages (Not applicable to Baked Beans)
 - Music
 - Name (Not applicaple to Baked Beans)
-- Network Profiles (Not applicaple to Baked Beans)
+- Network Profiles (Not applicable to Baked Beans)
 - PICO-8 Files
 - Saves (Drastic-Steward, Retroarch, OpenBOR, PPSSPP)